Polar bear schoolboy death: Victim had found paw print days before

 "I remember there was more than one there, one was very distinct and I remember several of us taking photos."

-She added: "It may make me sound naive but I remember thinking 'wow, it's a polar bear footprint' but I do not remember it making me any more worried."'Playing a prank'
+She added: "It may make me sound naive but I remember thinking 'wow, it's a polar bear footprint' but I do not remember it making me any more worried."

 Ms Beech found out after the incident the local authorities had issued a warning about increased polar bear activities in recent months before the attack.